 - Localize Play listing and app content across Play’s key markets globally

 - Soft launch your game to receive feedback from users

 - Submit APK/AAB for review at least 3 weeks before launch

 If you meet these requirements, your app is eligible to be featured.
 However, Google warns developers that if selected “an app quality review will [also] be performed.”

 Keep Android vitals healthy

 - First things first, you want to make sure that your app meets all of Google’s basic quality and policy requirements to have a chance of being featured.
-As mentioned before, ensure that you comply with policy practices, launch checklist, design guidelines, and meet core quality guidelines.
 All of these elements are important for Google to make sure you offer a seamless user experience and have built a quality app or game.

 - You should also keep an eye on Android Vitals indicators.
 Those are core vitals that developers should pay attention to since “exhibiting bad behavior in vitals will negatively affect the user experience in your app and is likely to result in bad ratings and poor discoverability on the Play Store.”

 The most important KPIs are:

 With a view to raise the bar on technical quality, Google Play recently updated its core vital metrics with more user-focused metrics that are a better reflection of user experience.
 Google also introduced a new bad behavior threshold that is evaluated per phone model (e.g. Pixel 6).
 At launch, this threshold will be set to 8% for both user-perceived crash rate and user-perceived ANR rate.
 So, if your title exceeds the device bad behavior threshold on any core vital for a given phone model, Google Play may reduce the visibility of your title for users on that phone model.
 The new metrics are available in Play Console in Android vitals, and also in the Play Developer Reporting API.